mawinkler/playground-one/docs/getting-started/life-cycle.md

     This will create your VPC and network in the configured region (see `config.yaml`)

-3. If you want to connect with Vision One XDR for Containers head over to [Vision One XDR for Containers](../integrations/xdr-for-containers.md) and come back afterwards.

-4. If you want your EC2 instances to be connected to Vision One Endpoint Security head over to [Vision One Endpoint Security Server & Workload Protection](../integrations/endpoint-security.md) and come back afterwards.
+3. If you want your EC2 instances to be connected to Vision One Endpoint Security head over to [Vision One Endpoint Security Server & Workload Protection](../integrations/endpoint-security.md) and come back afterwards.

-5. Create Virtual Instances and/or Kubernetes Clusters with demo workload.
+4. Create Virtual Instances and/or Kubernetes Clusters with demo workload.

     EC2 instances: